The complete guide

 Can I do this myself?

 Parts of it, yes.
 Claiming your Google Business Profile and asking happy customers for reviews are things any owner can start today.
-The compounding layer — technical health, schema, an ongoing content engine, the structure that makes you citable by AI — is where most owners run out of time, because it's ongoing infrastructure, not a one-time task.
-That maintenance is the part we build and run.
+The compounding layer is where most owners run out of time: technical health, schema, an ongoing content engine, the structure that makes you citable by AI.
+That layer is ongoing infrastructure, not a one-time task, and it is the part we build and run.

 Want this built for your business?